On Sexual Violence in a Young Adult Novel Called

 It’s arguably even worse for two non-royal girls who are raped.
 And these aren’t just any girls: They’re the two principal narrators, Ava Bingen and Midi Sorte.

 There are ways in which these two girls couldn’t be more different.
-At first, they don’t like each other: Ava is a seamstress demoted to a maid scrubbing the nursery; Midi is a slave who was given to Mad Queen Isabel and who is the children’s favorite caretaker.
+At first, they don’t like each other: Ava is a seamstress demoted to a maid scrubbing the nursery; Midi is an enslaved girl of about the same age who was given to Mad Queen Isabel and who is the children’s favorite caretaker.
 Ava can speak, but she can’t read; Midi can read, but she can’t speak.
 A former owner split her tongue in two one day because Midi dared to speak her master’s name.
 In a society that pits women against each other as they compete for relatively small luxuries, they are rivals.

 What they have in common, the violence against them, doesn’t draw them together at first.
 They are raped by the same man, Lord Nicolas, one of the King’s favorite courtiers, and he forces sex on them to assert his power.
 It’s a display as much for himself as for them.
 And they are deeply, terribly traumatized by the experience, though each one eventually finds a way to start reclaiming her power, fueled by anger over the assault—though they have to move beyond blaming themselves for it first.